 For more information, see Being a Consultant, Freelancer, or Contractor: Pros and Cons.

-Initially, it's up to you and each hiring firm you deal with to decide whether you should be classified as an independent contractor or an employee.
+Initially, it's up to you and each hiring firm (or client) you deal with to decide whether you should be classified as an independent contractor or an employee.
 But this decision is subject to review by various government agencies, including the IRS and state workers' compensation and unemployment compensation agencies.